For this tutorial we do not offer a free download of the pattern.

 GET THE BOSS

-Two possibilities to buy the pattern:
+Two options for purchasing the pattern:

 - in digital version (PDF to print in actual size and assemble)